SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 We also need a generic test page that will be used to run individual tests.

+It includes the `sap/ui/test/starter/runTest.js` script which is responsible for loading the test suite configuration and starting the test.

-Unlike with the UI5 bootstrap, the generic test page only accepts the `data-sap-ui-resource-roots` configuration where we need to register our project specific test namespace so that our modules can be loaded.
+Unlike with the UI5 bootstrap, the script only accepts the `data-sap-ui-resource-roots` configuration where we need to register our project specific test namespace so that our modules can be loaded.

 The page will be referenced in the test suite, which we're going to create next.